Press ESC to close

 Essential Components of an Effective Dashboard

-Once you’ve identified your key metrics, you need to present them in a way that facilitates quick decision-making.
+Once you’ve identified your key metrics, present them in a way that facilitates quick decision-making.
+Visual hierarchy, time comparisons, goal tracking, and alerts are key.
+For advanced data-driven insights, see predictive real-time personalized marketing.

 Visual Hierarchy